TPL-protocol/tpl-contracts/README.md

 ### Summary & Key Terms
-* An **attribute registry** is any smart contract that implements an [interface](https://github.com/TPL-protocol/tpl-contracts/blob/1.0-rc3/contracts/AttributeRegistry.sol) containing a small set of external methods related to determining the existence of attributes.
+* An **attribute registry** is any smart contract that implements an [interface](https://github.com/TPL-protocol/tpl-contracts/blob/rc3-basic/contracts/AttributeRegistry.sol) containing a small set of external methods related to determining the existence of attributes.
 It enables implementing tokens and other contracts to avoid much of the complexity inherent in attribute validation and assignment by instead retrieving information from a trusted source.
 Attributes can be considered a lightweight alternative to claims as laid out in [EIP-735](https://github.com/ethereum/EIPs/issues/735).

-* The **jurisdiction** is [implemented](https://github.com/TPL-protocol/tpl-contracts/blob/1.0-rc3/contracts/Jurisdiction.sol) as a single contract that stores validated attributes for each participant, where each attribute is a `uint256 => uint256` key-value pair.
+* The standard **jurisdiction** is [implemented](https://github.com/TPL-protocol/tpl-contracts/blob/rc3-basic/contracts/StandardJurisdiction.sol) as a single contract that stores validated attributes for each participant, where each attribute is a `uint256 => uint256` key-value pair.
 It implements an `AttributeRegistry` interface along with associated [EIP-165](https://eips.ethereum.org/EIPS/eip-165) support, allowing other contracts to identify and confirm attributes recognized by the jurisdiction.
-It also implements an additional [interface](https://github.com/TPL-protocol/tpl-contracts/blob/1.0-rc3/contracts/JurisdictionInterface.sol) that provides methods and events that provide further context regarding actions within the jurisdiction.
+It also implements additional [basic](https://github.com/TPL-protocol/tpl-contracts/blob/rc3-basic/contracts/BasicJurisdictionInterface.sol) and [extended](https://github.com/TPL-protocol/tpl-contracts/blob/rc3-basic/contracts/ExtendedJurisdictionInterface.sol) interfaces with methods and events that provide further context regarding actions within the jurisdiction.

 * A jurisdiction defines **attribute types**, or permitted attribute groups, with the following fields *(with optional fields set to* `0 | false | 0x | ""`  *depending on the field's type)*: